readmeio/rdme/documentation/commands/docs.md

 EXAMPLES
   The path input can be a directory.
 This will also upload any Markdown files that are located in subdirectories:

-    $ rdme docs upload documentation/ --version={project-version}
+    $ rdme docs upload documentation/ --branch={project-branch}

   The path input can also be individual Markdown files:

-    $ rdme docs upload documentation/about.md --version={project-version}
+    $ rdme docs upload documentation/about.md --branch={project-branch}

-  You can omit the `--version` flag to default to the `stable` version of your project:
+  You can omit the `--branch` flag to default to the `stable` branch of your project:

     $ rdme docs upload [path]